National Counterterrorism Center

 The National Counterterrorism Center (NCTC) is a United States government organization responsible for national and international counterterrorism efforts.
-It is based in Liberty Crossing, a modern complex near Tysons Corner in McLean, Virginia.
-NCTC advises the United States on terrorism.
+It is based in Liberty Crossing in McLean, Virginia.
+The NCTC advises the United States on terrorism.

-Part of the Office of the Director of National Intelligence, the group brings together specialists from other federal agencies, including the CIA, the FBI, the Department of Defense, and the Department of Homeland Security.
+Part of the Office of the Director of National Intelligence, the center brings together specialists from other federal agencies, including the CIA, the FBI, the Department of Defense, and the Department of Homeland Security.